marufmoinuddin/google-cloud-shell-debian-de/README.md

 # How to start?

 1. Use this command:
+8080
 ```bash
 startvps
 ```

 2. Wait a moment, you will get the IP
 3. Use VNC Viewer to connect to that IP!
+Or go to port 8080.
 Enjoy